crisirius/pyfujitsu/README.md

 # pyfujitsu_for_homeassistant

 This is a platform to support Fujitsu General Airconditioners under Climate component of Home Assistant.
-The Python supporting library for accessing the FGLair API is located at: https://github.com/Mmodarre/pyfujitsu
+The Python supporting library for accessing the FGLair API is located at: https://github.com/Mmodarre/pyfujitsu and extra Modification für use Home Assistent after 2021.6

 ### Sample UI: